 Thailand is a fascinating and exotic country to explore.
-We all live and work here and share a love of Thailand, its people, culture, scenery, cuisine and overall lifestyle.
+We all live and work here and share a love of its people, culture, scenery, cuisine and overall lifestyle.

 Theravada Buddhism is supported by the government and practiced by an estimated 95% of its population.
-Thailand not only boasts tenths of thousands of beautiful temples, but you will notice that a lot of Thai people have miniature Spirit Houses on their front yards because they believe that the household spirits live in them and they make offerings to them to keep the spirits happy.
+Thailand not only boasts tens of thousands of beautiful temples, but you will notice that a lot of Thai people have miniature Spirit Houses on their front yards because they believe that the household spirits live in them and they make offerings to them to keep the spirits happy.

 Another feature of Thai culture is the wai greeting, which is essentially a slight bow with palms pressed together in a prayer-like manner to show respect.
 This can be compared to the Indian namasté.
 Things to know about this:

 - The higher the hands in relation to the face and the deeper the bow, the more respect is shown.

 - It is made before formally entering/leaving a house

 - It can also be made as a sign of gratitude or apology

 - You do not make the greeting to those who are younger than you unless you are returning the wai.

 - The gesture is normally accompanied with the phrase “sawadee (krap/ka)” (“krap” if you are male and “ka” if you are female)

 - A corporate wai (made by cashiers etc) can be returned with a smile or a nod